Falaventho/pipecom/README.md

 **Parameters:**

 - `pipe_name` (str): Name of the pipe to listen on
-- `callback` (callable): Function called when a message is received
+- `callback` (callable): Function called when a message is received - message is passed as param
 - `timeout` (int): Seconds to wait before auto-shutdown (0 = indefinite)
 - `max_messages` (int): Maximum messages to process before stopping (0 = unlimited)
 - `die_code` (str): Special message that triggers shutdown